Chase Budinger: Phoenix Suns (2016)

 On March 8, 2016, Budinger signed with the Phoenix Suns.
 He made his debut for the Suns the following night, recording two points, two rebounds and one assist in a loss to the New York Knicks.

 On September 26, 2016, Budinger signed with the Brooklyn Nets, but was waived on October 18 after appearing in four preseason games.

-Baskonia (2016–2017)
+Saski Baskonia (2016–2017)

-On October 27, 2016, Budinger signed with Baskonia.
+On October 27, 2016, Budinger signed with Saski Baskonia.
+Over 29 EuroLeague games, he averaged 6.8 points and 3.8 rebounds per game.

-Volleyball career
+Beach volleyball career

 In 2017, Budinger decided to retire from basketball to focus on playing professional beach volleyball.
-He made his debut on the AVP tour with Sean Rosenthal in 2018, and in 2019 is partnering with Casey Patterson.
+He made his debut on the AVP tour with Sean Rosenthal in 2018, and in 2019 he partnered with Casey Patterson.
+On June 5, 2024, Budinger, along with partner Miles Evans, qualified for the 2024 Summer Olympic Games in Paris, France.
+The pair finished in 9th place in the Paris Olympics and were eliminated by Norway's Christian Sorum/ Anders Mol who went on to win the bronze medal.
+Budinger became the first person to play a regular-season game in the NBA and compete in an Olympic beach volleyball match.

 Personal life

+Budinger holds dual American/Latvian citizenship.

 Budinger's parents are Duncan and Māra Budinger.
-His maternal grandfather, Andrejs Eglītis, was Latvian, and moved to the United States shortly after World War II.
-Andrejs was proud of his descent and wrote a book about it called A Man From Latvia.
+His maternal grandfather, Andrejs Eglītis, was Latvian, and fled to the United States shortly after the Soviet occupation of the country.
+Andrejs was proud of his ethnicity and wrote a book about it called A Man From Latvia.
 Budinger's older sister, Brittanie, played volleyball at the University of San Francisco and as a professional in Europe.
 His older brother, Duncan, also plays volleyball and tours professionally.